Publishing with Orca

 Orca Soundings

-• High-interest novels aimed at reluctant readers aged 12 and up
+• High-interest novels aimed at reluctant teen readers ages 12 and up with a reading level of grade 2.0–4.5, preferably closer to 3.0.

-• Protagonists are between 14 and 17 years old and should be appealing and believable.
+• Protagonists should be between 14 and 17 years old and be appealing and believable.

 • These stories should reflect the universal struggles that young people face.
 They need not be limited to "gritty" urban tales.
-Can include adventures, mystery/suspense, performing arts, romance, sport, and fantasy.
+Can include adventure, mystery/suspense, performing arts, romance, sport, and sci-fi/fantasy.

-• Please send a cover letter, a short (100–200 words) synopsis and a chapter-by-chapter outline.
+• Please send a cover letter, a short (100–200 words) synopsis and a chapter-by-chapter outline to the attention of Gabrielle Prendergast.
+If you are new to hi-lo, please include a sample chapter.

 Back to top